 Do Small Businesses Really Need It?

-Consider the rate of calls your business receives and how well the service in these calls reflects the service you want to provide.
+Consider the rate of calls your business receives and how well these calls meet your customers’ needs.

 Consider also the efficiency of your employees.
 Think about whether or not your employees waste time answering basic questions and if an IVR system can help them use their time more effectively.